-The Dominican Republic economy is the largest in Central America and the Caribbean and one of the fastest growing worldwide, reaching 7-8% annual growth rates during the last 3 years (2014-2016).
+The Dominican Republic economy is the largest in Central America and the Caribbean, and one of the fastest-growing worldwide, having reached 7-8% annual growth rates during the last 3 years (2014-2016).
 Its economy depends mainly on agriculture (sugar, bananas, cocoa and rice), services (tourism), mining (ferronickel, gold, silver, copper, plaster, salt, clay, industrial minerals) and foreign trade (commodities and mining).
 Although the services sector is the main employment provider, agriculture still remains the most important domestic consumption sector and the second, behind mining, in terms of exports.
-Remittances of Dominican citizens living abroad, mainly in US, are a relevant contribution to its GDP.
+Remittances of Dominican citizens living abroad, mainly in the US, also provide a significant contribution to its GDP.

 The Dominican Republic is also an attractive spot for manufacturing companies conducting international trade.
-It has several free trade areas, where its established companies benefit of a 100 percent exemption from all taxes, duties, charges and fees affecting production and export activities.
+It has several free trade areas, where established companies benefit from a 100% exemption from all taxes, duties, charges and fees affecting production and export activities.
 In addition, foreign-source income is exempt from taxation, except those arising from investment and financial gains.
 However, foreign tax paid can be credited up to the amount of the tax payable in the country.

 What is Dual Citizenship and Why is valuable?
 What is Dual Citizenship?
 Dual Citizenship / Nationality is a citizenship status in which an individual is a citizen of more than one country at a time.
 Why

 Complete list of countries to obtain citizenship by naturalization Most countries around the world allow for persons who have lived in a country for a certain period of time to apply for naturalization.
 It's only